wso2/docs-choreo-dev/en/docs/references/postman-integration.md

 3. Enter a request name (e.g., `test1`)

 4. Select the required HTTP method.
-You can also add the query parameters, the header and the request body as required.
+You can also add the query parameters, the header, and the request body as required.

     In this example, you can select **GET** as the HTTP method and add `country` as a query parameter.